nkellyulster/EGM_Project/README.md

 Should you wish to manually load the data from the original sources you can do this.

 NI primary school enrolment data is updated on an annual basis by the NI Department of Education.
 The [school enrolments page](https://www.education-ni.gov.uk/topics/statistics-and-research/school-enrolments) contains a plethora of information and datasets.
 School level enrolment data from 2009/10 - 2023/24 is available on the [School enrolments - school level data page](https://www.education-ni.gov.uk/articles/school-enrolments-school-level-data).
 The most recent dataset, for 2023/24 was published on 19 March 2024 and the [datatset used in this project is available as an XLSX file](https://www.education-ni.gov.uk/sites/default/files/publications/education/School%20level%20-%20pre-school%20data%20-%20202324.XLSX).

+Links are provided in the code so that enrolment data from every year since 2009/10 can be analsysed.

 ### 📤 Manual Installation
 To load the 2023/24 dataset and read in the reference data sheet run the following Python script: